SkynetLabs/ansible-playbooks/changelog/items/other/block-malicious-ip-ranges.md

-- Add blocking malicious IP ranges to ufw firewall setup, load list from private variables.
+- Add blocking and unblocking incoming traffic from IPs or IP ranges, load block and unblock lists from private variables.